 - 2nd Crisis: Realising that there is a fundamental limitation to the way the approach can be made to work.

-- 3rd moment: The persons involved put themselves ‘on the line’ in some way in order to act from something new that has the possibility of addressing the gap that has emerged.
+- 3rd moment: The requirement of the persons involved to put themselves ‘on the line’ in some way in order to act from something new that has the possibility of addressing the gap that has emerged.

-These moments of time form a cycle of learning that is only bearable if the gap can be acknowledged – not hidden behind ‘solutions’.
-So in this case, the CEO works with the knowledge that the gap will always be there however good the ‘solution’ appears to be, and that by remaining aware of this gap, he can work with it while looking for the next gap to appear, which in turn will need to be acknowledged and worked through.
+Given that the CEO can get past the third crisis, these moments of time form a cycle of learning that is only bearable if the gap can be acknowledged – not hidden behind ‘solutions’.
+So in this case, the CEO works with the knowledge that gaps will always be there, however good the ‘solution’ appears to be, and that by remaining aware of these gaps, he can work with it while looking for the next gap to appear, which in turn will need to be acknowledged and worked through.